If you spend any time on online dating sites or socialising online, you’ll be well aware of the fabled Catfish.

 It’s also important to report the catfish to the dating site (or/and other sites where you interacted).
 Some dating sites have a report button on profiles for such cases.
 You’ll find that most reputable sites take such reports very seriously, and you may save some of your fellow users from a nasty surprise.

-A catfishing attempt may be a harmless prank or the result of deep insecurities, but some might be an attempt to get money from you, or get enough information to steal your identity.
+A catfishing attempt may be a harmless prank or the result of deep insecurities, but some might be an attempt to get money from you, or get enough information to steal your identity or even cause you physical harm – so never ever give out your home address!

 So keep an eye out for warning signs, but don’t give up on online dating.
 These dangerous exist in all aspects of your online and offline lives and shouldn’t deter you from your search for true love.